GT RACING

 Porsche Sprint Challenge GB

-The team are contesting their second campaign in one-make Porsche racing this season in the Sprint Challenge GB.
+The team are contesting their third campaign in one-make Porsche racing this season in the Sprint Challenge GB.
 Introduced in 2020, the championship serves as a feeder series for the Carrera Cup GB and attracts talented, aspiring professional GT drivers across Pro and Am classes.

 Racing exclusively on the support package of the British Touring Car Championship, the series utilises two models of the Porsche 718 Cayman GT4: RS and Clubsport.